HalosGhost/pbpst/doc/ptpst.rst

     Return a less-guessable Id for paste

 -r, --render
-    Render paste from rst to HTML
+    Render a ReStructuredText or Markdown paste to HTML

 -v, --vanity=NAME
     Use NAME as a custom Id